aponysus/redress/docs/index.md

 > redress (v.): to remedy or to set right.

-Classifier-driven retries with per-class backoff and structured hooks for Python services.
+Policy-driven retries and circuit breaking for Python services, designed to make failure handling explicit, bounded, and observable.

 ## Why redress?